 DeadMark

-Invisible watermarking for image, video, and audio — C2PA-aware, log-backed, and designed to survive real-world transforms.
+Invisible watermarking for image, video, and audio - C2PA-aware, log-backed, and built to survive real-world transforms.

 The goal is simple: keep it invisible, keep it verifiable, and keep it alive after edits.